flyingcircusio/doc/src/reference/security/data-protection.rst

 Access control
 --------------

+..
+ISMSControl: A.9.1.1

 **Measures for access control protect against access by unauthorized personnel.**

+Customer-owned virtual machines may be accessed by all Flying Circus :ref:`administrators <administrators>` implicitly.
+In projects additional staff (e.g. support staff) may get explicit access.
+Access by others (e.g., customer personnel, third parties) must be authorised by a client representative.

 Flying Circus implements a permission-based concept to separate application maintenance tasks from privileged administrative tasks: for example, customer